• Skip to primary navigation

 Where do you store digital recipes?

 You can use a variety of cloud storage servers or buy one from Google or Microsoft to store these recipes.
 Then, you can share these recipes with other family members easily by inviting them to view the recipe folder.
-You can add the apps for these drives to tablets or devices.
+You can add the apps for these drives to tablets (Affiliate Link) or devices.
 When you want to find a recipe, you can just open the app and search for the name, ingredient, or type the filename.
 It works pretty well.
 And reduces the paper clutter in the kitchen.

 There are also many online recipe sites you can join to create a digital collection of recipes.
 Most of them are free of fees but some of them are fee-based so be sure to do your research before setting up your digital recipes.
 Here are some I use: